cvnlab/nsddatapaper/README.md

 # nsddatapaper

-This folder contains an archive of code used in the manuscript "A massive 7T fMRI dataset to bridge cognitive and computational neuroscience", which is informally known as the Natural Scenes Dataset (NSD) data paper.
+This folder contains an archive of code used in the manuscript "A massive 7T fMRI dataset to bridge cognitive neuroscience and artificial intelligence", which is informally known as the Natural Scenes Dataset (NSD) data paper.

 ================= Part 1 (Author: Kendrick Kay)